jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Introduction/Features.md

 Image: directly run Native Container Instance and Native Container Pod based on Docker Image to quickly implement lightweight deployment and rapid start.

-Repository: seamlessly integrated with JD Cloud repository to implement high speed image download and accelerate the deployment of container application.
+Repository: Seamless integration with JD Cloud Container Registry to realize high speed image downloading and accelerate the deployment of containerized applications.

 **Security Group and Monitoring**